This site contains affiliate links. Click here to read my disclosure policy.

-A sugar fueled system increases insulin production, which in turn increases craving for more carbs.
+A sugar-fueled system increases insulin production, which in turn increases the craving for more carbs.
 Overeating then causes storage of visceral fat – fat surrounding vital organs, producing free radicals generated, oxidative damage and inflammation.
 Therefore, to boost metabolism and weight loss, healing must occur at the cellular level with a diet that is filled with the proper fats in the right proportion.

 The Fatty Acid Story

-ALA which comes from plants such as chia seed, pumpkin seed and flax, can be used by the body to make EPAS and DHA, two Omega-3 fatty acids known in fish oil.
+ALA which comes from plants such as chia seed, pumpkin seed, and flax, can be used by the body to make EPA and DHA, two Omega-3 fatty acids known in fish oil.
 ALA is really known to help autoimmune conditions (Lupus and RA), as well as cardiovascular and respiratory problems.
 Evidence also suggests ALA may reduce cancer cell growth in certain breast cancers.

 Summary of fatty acids and health benefits:

-Linoleic Acid (LA)– essential for cardiovascular system, heart health.
+Linoleic Acid (LA)– essential for the cardiovascular system, heart health.

-Conjugated Linoleic Acid (CLA) – a critical Omega 6 that is very effective at shedding belly fat, inhibits enzyme called lipoprotein lipase which is involved with fat storage – reduces belly fat, activates brown fat.
-CLA can be found in safflower oil, sunflower oil, beef, cows Milk, cheese (grass fed, swiss and colby), butter and egg yolk.
+Conjugated Linoleic Acid (CLA) – a critical Omega 6 that is very effective at shedding belly fat, inhibits an enzyme called lipoprotein lipase which is involved with fat storage – reduces belly fat, activates brown fat.
+CLA can be found in safflower oil, sunflower oil, beef, Cows Milk, cheese (grass fed, swiss and Colby), butter and egg yolk.

 Great way to get more healthy fats into your diet and turn your body into a fat burning machine: